-To help secure the future of our animal pollinators, GER is working with Planting for Pollinators to restore and relink nectar-rich trees across south-eastern Australia to boost sources of food for native birds and bats.
+To help secure the future of our animal pollinators and reduce the risk of disease spill over, GER is working with ecologist Dr Peggy Eby and partners to collect valuable data and restore and reconnect flowering trees to boost sources of food for ectar-dependant bats and birds.

 Like pollinating insects, our native animal pollinators are intimately connected with the health of our forests.
 Species like the nationally threatened grey-headed flying-fox, spread the pollen and seeds of over 100 species of flowering and fruiting trees over thousands of kilometres every year, increasing the diversity of our forests and helping to reconnect isolated patches of habitat.

-By putting the right nectar-rich trees back into our landscapes in the right places, we provide birds and bats with the energy-rich food they need to thrive whilst securing the vital services they provide.
+By putting the right nectar-rich trees back into our landscapes in the right places, Planting for Pollinators provides birds and bats with the energy-rich food they need to thrive whilst securing the vital services they provide.